onnx/onnx-mlir/docs/Dialects/onnx.md

 | Operand | Description |
 | :-----: | ----------- |
-| `data_0` | tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values
+| `data_0` | variadic of tensor of 16-bit float values or tensor of 32-bit float values or tensor of 64-bit float values or tensor of bfloat16 type values

 #### Results: